-A current copy of our Governance Guidelines, Code of Business Conduct and Ethics, Code of Ethics for Senior Financial Officers, Compensation Committee Charter, Nominating & Governance Committee Charter and Audit Committee Charter are available free of charge on our website at www.uhrit.com.
+A current copy of our Governance Guidelines, Code of Business Conduct and Ethics, Compensation Committee Charter, Nominating & Governance Committee Charter and Audit Committee Charter are available free of charge on our website at www.uhrit.com.
 Copies of these documents also are available in print free of charge to any shareholder who requests a copy.
-We intend to satisfy the disclosure requirements under Item 5.05 of Form 8-K relating to amendments to or waivers of any provision of our Code of Ethics for Senior Financial Officers by promptly posting the information on our website.
+We intend to satisfy the disclosure requirements under Item 5.05 of Form 8-K relating to amendments to or waivers of any provision of our Code of Business Conduct and Ethics by promptly posting the information on our website.

 Compensation Committee.
-The Compensation Committee met once in 2013.
-Members of the Compensation Committee are Elliot J. Sussman, M.D., Compensation Committee Chairman, James E. Dalton, Jr. and Miles L. Berger.
+The Compensation Committee met once in 2014.
+Members of the Compensation Committee are Elliot J. Sussman, M.D., who serves as the Compensation Committee Chairman, James E. Dalton, Jr. and Miles L. Berger.
 The members of the Compensation Committee are independent pursuant to the applicable SEC rules and regulations and the listing standards of the NYSE.